How will we travel in the summer of 2021? | DW | 01.02.2021

 Long-distance travel remains the exception

-But one thing is certain: most people will not be able to travel as they did pre-pandemic.
+But one thing is certain: Most people will not be able to travel as they did before the pandemic.
 Long-distance travel — with a few exceptions — will remain the exception for the time being.
-And even though summer bookings have already been made for top European destinations including Spain and Greece, many vacationers might even decide against traveling within Europe this year.
-And this despite the fact that two-thirds of Germans prefer to spend their annual vacation abroad.
+And even though summer bookings have already been made for top European destinations, including Spain and Greece, many vacationers might even decide against traveling within Europe this year.
+And this, despite the fact that two-thirds of Germans prefer to spend their annual vacation abroad.

-This year, how attractive a vacation destination is will depend not only on possible quarantine requirements, but also on how high the number of coronavirus infections are, as well as the local vaccination rate.
-"The safety aspect, which previously played a minor role, has become enormously important for vacationers," says tourism researcher Schmude.
-He therefore assumes that, similar to 2020, a large proportion of people will travel domestically.
+This year, how attractive a vacation destination is will depend not only on possible quarantine requirements but also on how high the number of coronavirus infections are, as well as the local vaccination rate.
+"The safety aspect, which previously played a minor role, has become enormously important for vacationers," says Schmude.
+He believes that as in 2020, a large proportion of people will travel domestically.
 This is also confirmed by a survey conducted by the market research institute YouGovlast December.
-40% of survey respondents said they planned to travel within their own country in 2021.
+Forty percent of survey respondents said they planned to travel within their own country in 2021.

 Vacation homes in Germany are already 60% booked